Life As a Precision Instrument and Equipment Repairer

-Are There Job Opportunities for Precision Instrument and Equipment Repairers?
+Job Outlook for Precision Instrument and Equipment Repairers

-In the United States, there were 12,600 jobs for Precision Instrument and Equipment Repairer in 2016.
+In 2016, there was an estimated number of 12,600 jobs in the United States for Precision Instrument and Equipment Repairer.
 New jobs are being produced at a rate of 1.6% which is below the national average.
 The Bureau of Labor Statistics predicts 200 new jobs for Precision Instrument and Equipment Repairer by 2026.
-There will be an estimated 1,100 positions for Precision Instrument & Equipment Repairer per year.
+The BLS estimates 1,100 yearly job openings in this field.

 The states with the most job growth for Precision Instrument & Equipment Repairer are Arkansas, Texas, and Arizona.
 Watch out if you plan on working in Maine, Wyoming, or Rhode Island.
 These states have the worst job growth for this type of profession.

-The typical yearly salary for Precision Instrument and Equipment Repairers is somewhere between $34,950 and $80,970.
+The average yearly salary of a Precision Instrument & Equipment Repairer ranges between $34,950 and $80,970.